aamott/alfred-protocol/README.md

     def __init__(self, alfred_core):
         """Initialize the Hello World skill class.
-            All skills should have an init method which receives an instance of AlfredCore.
-To find out more about AlfredCore, read its class file.
+            All skills should have an init method which receives an instance of AlfredUtils.
+To find out more about AlfredUtils, read its class file.

         Args:
             alfred_core (class): Class holding essential tools, including say(phrase) and listen()